-South Abitibi is located approximately 15 km southwest of the Cobalt Mining District in the Temagami-Cobalt region of the Abitibi greenstone belt.
-As at June 30, 2023, it was comprised of 670 single cell and 20 boundary cell mineral claims.
-Subsequent to June 30, 2023, the Company dropped 475 single cell and 20 boundary cell mineral claims to hold 195 single cell mineral claims.
-One small claim block comprising approximately 8% of the property are subject to NSR royalties of 1.5% and one small claim block is subject to a 1.0% NSR and a 5.0% gross profit royalty.
+South Abitibi is located approximately 15 km southwest of the Cobalt Mining District in the Temagami-Cobalt region of the Abitibi greenstone belt and is comprised of 195 single cell mineral claims.
+One small claim block comprising approximately 8% of the property is subject to an NSR royalty of 1.5%, while another small claim block is subject to a 1.0% NSR royalty and a 5.0% gross profit royalty.
 NewOrigin has the option to buy back a portion of these royalties.